Secondary School

 Exemptions

 Only in exceptional situations can a child be temporarily exempted from compulsory education, e.g. if your profession makes it impossible for you to be free during the school holidays.
 Your employer must provide proof of this.
-The period of leave may not take place during the first two weeks of the school year.
+This period of leave may not take place during the first two weeks of the school year.

 Obtaining a diploma